 6. Selling Process

 The company’s sales team considers all the major processes involved in sales, such as how their team should be structured, what will be their market, and what should be the target for sales.

 After doing this, they start a further analysis of their plans to accomplish these targets.

-Now when you know how marketing and selling differ on the grounds of their target and process, It’s time to see how differently they take the help of resources and tools to enhance their working.
+Now that you know how marketing and selling differ on the grounds of their target and process, It’s time to see how differently they take the help of resources and tools to enhance their work.

 Well, In this digital era, Almost everyone is on social media, and it is one of the major resources that both marketers and the sales team use to accomplish their goals.

-In Marketing, it is used to attract the audience, whereas, in selling, companies use it to strategize their social selling process.
+In Marketing, it is used to attract an audience, whereas, in selling, companies use it to strategize their social selling process.

 And the second thing which is used by both to maintain a healthy relationship with their customer base is the Customer relationship management (CRM) database.